Doctoral Leadership in Health Care Track

 The leadership in health care track is for the graduate who wants a career in executive nursing management, but who still prefers a nursing doctorate with a connection to clinical practice.
 Students in this track may take nursing education electives if they aspire to have a career in an academic setting.

 DNP graduates will be prepared to practice, lead and teach at an advanced level.
 They will engage in clinically focused scholarship and research that results in practice changes that improve quality and safety considering cost effectiveness.
 The Doctor of Nursing Practice degree is a clinical doctorate requiring the completion of a practice project that focuses on changes that improve quality safety in the clinical area.
-The DNP scholarly practice project is structured to be completed in one year preparing the student to utilize research for the improvement of clinical care delivery, patient outcomes, and system management.
+The DNP scholarly practice project is structured to be completed within on year preparing the student to utilize research for the improvement of clinical care delivery, patient outcomes and system management.
 It will be suitable for publication in a peer-reviewed journal, presentation at national peer-reviewed conferences or publishing in a book.
-Graduates will be expert in designing, implementing, managing, and evaluating health care delivery systems and will be prepared to lead at the highest clinical and executive ranks.
+Graduates will have advanced knowledge and skills in designing, implementing, managing and evaluating health care delivery systems and will be prepared to lead changes at the highest clinical and executive ranks.

 This unique hybrid/intensive program is specifically designed to maximize the number of potential career roles the doctoral nursing graduate may assume, whether in academic life, advanced clinical practice, or executive healthcare leadership.
 Classes are taught online, and students are required to attend two on-campus residencies per semester.
 This cohort program is 39 credits and is designed to be completed in a three-year part-time sequence.